- Unique and fun Indian dessert

 - Add in sugar.
 Continue stirring on low heat.
 You will notice the mixture begin to solidify as the water is burned out.
 Keep stirring on low.

 - After about 10 minutes you will see the barfi mixture easily comes away from the pan.
 It becomes a thicker almost paste like mixture.
 Turn off gas and remove from heat.

 - Add in cardamom powder and mix.

-- Line a pan with parchment paper.
-Spread the barfi mixture into a block/rectangular like shape.
+- Spread the barfi mixture on top of the espresso brushed parle-g layers.
 Dust cocoa powder on top.
 Let cool and most importantly dry.
 Overnight is best and then you will get the right texture.Note: Giving barfi mixture time to dry is important.
 If you want to serve it quickly you can put it in the fridge so it cools quick.
 But leaving it out to dry and covered gives it a great texture.

 - Cut into pieces and serve.